BeachCity/mastodon/BC_CHANGELOG.md

 ## [1.7.0] - 2019-??-??

 ### Added
-- Added option to keep CW open all the time
+- Added option to keep CW input open all the time

 ### Fixed
 - Put "default federation" and "local-only" options next to each other